RakshitB07/neogcamp-first-cli-quiz/README.md

 # Neog-Camp-Friends-Quiz

- A quiz for my friends on how well they know me
+## This is a quiz for my friends on how well they know me.

+### While making this quiz I learned to:-
+ - Make functions.
+ - Call function.
+ - Keep data of score.
+ - How to write a output.
+ - Loop statement.